 More stringent laws and regulations relating to climate change and greenhouse gases may be adopted in the future and could cause us to incur material expenses in complying with them.
 Regulatory initiatives could adversely affect the marketability of the refined products we produce and any oil and natural gas we may produce in the future.
 The impact of such future programs cannot be predicted.

 Environmental and Social Policies

-We have developed and implemented an environmental policy which acknowledges that the principles of sustainable development are integral to responsible resource management and will strive to minimize impacts on the physical environment.
-Other environmental initiatives embrace the introduction of “Environmental Risk Analysis” for major projects in which hazards to the environment are identified, mitigating controls implemented and a “Hazard Register” developed to monitor any residual risks.
-We are also developing project specific “Environmental Management, Monitoring & Reporting Plans”, in compliance with the PNG environmental legislation and in order to monitor our ongoing compliance and performance, we have established corporate level controls in which all “near miss and real incidents” are reported, and investigated.
+We have implemented an environmental policy which acknowledges that the principles of sustainable development are integral to responsible resource management.
+Under the policy, we will strive to minimize impacts on the physical environment, minimize negative social impacts and we accept the community desire to protect the natural environment from the material adverse effects of resource development.
+We routinely conduct “Environmental Risk Analysis” for major projects in which hazards to the environment are identified, with mitigating controls implemented and a “Hazard Register” developed to monitor any residual risks.
+We also develop project specific “Environmental Management, Monitoring & Reporting Plans”, in compliance with the PNG environmental protection legislation in order to monitor our ongoing compliance and performance.
+We have established corporate level controls in which all “near miss and real incidents” are reported, and investigated.

 We have not adopted any specific social policies that are fundamental to our operations.
 However, we are committed to working closely with the communities we operate in and to complying with all laws and governmental regulations applicable to our activities, including maintaining a safe and healthy work environment and conducting our activities in full compliance with all applicable environmental laws.